openshift/enhancements/enhancements/update/eus-upgrades-mvp.md

 Server Operator would report `Upgradeable=True` if all of the nodes are at N or N-1, and `Upgradeable=False` if any of the nodes are at N-2.

+It's critical to remember that the `Upgradeable` flag doesn't block z-stream updates.
+This detail allows the flag to be used indiscriminately, since OpenShift will never bump the API Server version in a z-stream update.

+It's also worth pointing out that this mechanism is a heuristic.
+It isn't necessarily guaranteed that every y-stream update will include a bump to the API Server, so there may be false positives.
+In a similar vein, in order for this check to remain valid, OpenShift will need to ensure that there are no API Server version bumps larger than N+1 between y-stream updates.
+Otherwise, the check may return a false negative (e.g. an existing cluster has N-1 skew and then applies a y-stream update where the API Server version bumps N+2, resulting in N-3 skew).
+If there are larger version bumps, the skew check will need to be modified in a backport to the previous version.

 These changes will need to be backported to 4.7 prior to 4.7 EOL.

 #### OLM - Allow Operators to define inclusive compatible version ranges